Abhishek-00/WeatherApplication/README.md

 # webproject-WeatherAapplication

-This application gives current weather details of any place you want
+WeatherApp gives you details about current weather of any place you want.